 These have a new type of chip, that is on all french vehicles and the scourge of the motor trade.
 When this type of key is dropped and damaged, the chip does fail and the van will not start.
 Look for a flashing immobiliser light and no crank.
 Yes, most likely you need a new key.

 Key not detected

 The newer Ford cars do not have an immobiliser light.
 They have a display that will tell you what the problem is.

 The increase in proximity smart keys is causing a big problem for owners.
-These keys are very delicate inside and we are starting to see car key breakdowns, caused by a failure of the key.
-The car will display a Ford car key problem by telling you ‘key not detected’ on the dashboard.
+These keys are very delicate inside and we’re starting to see car key breakdowns, caused by a failure of the key.
+The car will display a Ford car key problem message by telling you ‘key not detected’ on the dashboard.

-A common reason for this poor car key battery choice.
+Another common reason for this message is poor car key battery choice.
 All these keys need a good quality CR2032, and anything without a good brand should be thrown in the bin!
 (Well recycled in a car key battery facility!)